toolbarthomas/form-utilities/readme.md

-        'submitButtons': ':submit', // Selector query for defining specific submit buttons 'disableButtons': true, // Append disabled property to the submit buttons 'disabledButtonClass': 'js__form-utilities__submit--disabled', // Appends a custom class to the submit buttons 'debug_mode': false // Show submit status from the console.
+        'submitButtons': ':submit', // Selector query for defining specific submit buttons 'disableButtons': true, // Append disabled property to the submit buttons 'disabledButtonClass': 'js__form-utilities__submit--disabled', // Appends a custom class to the submit buttons 'stopImmediatePropagation':  // Prevents other javascript from being executed 'debugMode': false // Show submit status from the console.
     }

     setFormUtilities(options);